Thank you for subscribing

 Prior to the expenditure of funds or, with respect to an ongoing PHS-funded project, within 60 days of the disclosure or discovery of a significant financial interest, the Signing Official shall:

 (1) review all disclosure forms and determine whether (a) an investigator’s significant financial interest is related to PHS-funded research and (b) if so related, whether the significant financial interest is a financial conflict of interest (FCOI); and

 (2) in the case of a FCOI, develop and implement a management plan specifying actions that have been and shall be taken to manage the FCOI; and

-An investigator’s significant financial interest is related to PHS-funded research when the President reasonably determines that the significant financial interest could be affected by the PHS-funded research or is in an entity whose financial interest could be affected by the research.
-In determining whether an investigator’s significant financial interest is related to PHS-funded research the President will consider all relevant factors and information, including but not limited to whether there is an ongoing relationship between the investigator and the payer.
+An investigator’s significant financial interest is related to PHS-funded research when the Signing Official reasonably determines that the significant financial interest could be affected by the PHS-funded research or is in an entity whose financial interest could be affected by the research.
+In determining whether an investigator’s significant financial interest is related to PHS-funded research the Signing Official will consider all relevant factors and information, including but not limited to whether there is an ongoing relationship between the investigator and the payer.

-Prior to making the decision whether an FCOI exists, the President may impose interim measures, may ask the investigator to submit additional information and may meet or communicate with the investigator.
+Prior to making the decision whether an FCOI exists, the Signing Official may impose interim measures, may ask the investigator to submit additional information and may meet or communicate with the investigator.
 The investigator may be encouraged to suggest procedures, protocols, or other measures designed to manage the FCOI.

 “Manage” means taking action to address an FCOI, which can include reducing or eliminating the financial conflict of interest to ensure, to the extent possible, that the design, conduct and reporting of research will be free from bias.